wandyezj/wandyezj.github.io/docs/_drafts/codeday-labs.md

 ### Individual Chats

-Schedule a separate day of the week for each person.
+Schedule a separate day of the week for each person, and separate from Weekly team meetings.

 What happens if people do not show up?